Drug Dealers Are Swapping Crack for Nokia 8210s

 A mobile phone shop owner on the Soho Road, Birmingham, who didn’t want to named, confirmed what I’d heard, telling me: “We’ve had a few people asking for 8210s, and if we ever get one they sell straight away.
 I don’t know what they want them for and don’t ask.”

-So there you have it: if you’ve got an old 8210 lying around, don’t bother with Envirophone – take it along with you the next time you’re buying a bag of weed and you might end up wrangling an extra eighth out of it.
+So there you have it: if you’ve got an old 8210 lying around, don’t bother with handing it in to a phone shop – take it along with you the next time you’re buying a bag of weed and you might end up wrangling an extra eighth out of it.

 More stories about drugs: